 Strong financial management and a commitment to putting our residents first, are at the core of the HIP programme and underpins all projects.
 Our Business Improvement Delivery (BID) programme aims to deliver services that resident's value, and to identify and improve the way the Council works.
-Reviews with services during 2022/23 to assess efficiencies and potential changes in ways of working, formed the basis of the MTFF for 2023/24 and are being facilitated and supported by the wider Transformation team.
+Reviews with services during 2023/24 to assess efficiencies and potential changes in ways of working, formed the basis of the MTFF for 2024/25 and are being facilitated and supported by the wider Transformation team.
 These, coupled with longer term strategic reviews, form the Transformation programme to meet the requirements of the MTFF.

 The Council incorporates a number of service specific Demand-Led Growth assumptions into its budget to provide for areas of expenditure where there is a greater degree of uncertainty or are subject to demographic pressures.
-In 2022/23, the Council utilised this budget resource for Impact of Welfare Reform on Homelessness; Waste disposal Levy, and Social Care demographic pressures.
-The Council has increased the approved budget by £9m for Demand-Led Growth in 2023/24, continues to be impacted by legacy impacts driven by the pandemic.
+In 2023/24, the Council utilised this budget resource for managing the impact of growing demand for Homelessness services, Waste disposal Levy, and Social Care demographic pressures.
+The Council has increased the approved budget by £9m for Demand-Led Growth in 2023/24, with demand-led services continuing to be impacted by the cost of living pressures and legacy impacts driven by the pandemic.